 Finally, there are parts that are absolutely worth the extra money.
 When it comes to lower parts, this is the fire control group.
 The difference between a cheap mil-spec trigger and a more expensive Geissle trigger is incredible.
 I have shot some of the most expensive triggers on the market as well as some of the cheapest and everything in between.
 I can say from experience that spending a little extra cash on a nice, drop in trigger can really take the quality of your firearm to the next level.

-Best AR-15 Lower Parts Kits on the Market
+Best AR-15 Lower Parts Kits on the Market in 2023

 Best Customizable Lower Parts Kit: